New Jersey Forklift Accident Lawyers

 Forklifts may seem as though they are easy to drive, but that is not the case.
 These vehicles require licensure and careful attention to safety protocols, and the Occupational Safety and Health Administration (OSHA) believes that about 70 percent of forklift accidents are preventable.

-An experienced Cherry Hill workers’ compensation lawyer should be contacted soon after these accidents occur, regardless of if the victim was operating the vehicle or injured by a forklift.
+An experienced New Jersey forklift accident lawyer should be contacted soon after these accidents occur, regardless of if the victim was operating the vehicle or injured by a forklift.
 Reviewing all legal options helps victims recover as much as possible while potentially preventing more forklift accidents in the future.

 Why are Forklifts Potentially Dangerous?